 The orchestra's discographic opus includes original albums by Croatian composers Stjepan Šulek, Milko Kelemen, and Miro Belamarić, a series of CDs dedicated to the orchestra’s chief conductors, and the CD Donizetti Heroines with Elena Moşuc, the Croatian Radiotelevision Choir and maestro Ivo Lipanović (Sony Classical, 2013).
 The five-disc album Stjepan Šulek (1914 – 1986): 8 Symphonies (HRT, Cantus, HDS, 2013) won a Porin discographic award.
 Pavle Dešpalj’s Concert for Alto Saxophone and Orchestra with soloist Gordan Tudor under the baton of maestro Pavle Dešpalj won a Porin in 2016 in the category of ‘best classical performance’.
 More recent releases have included a recording of Vatroslav Lisinski’s Ljubav i zloba, the first Croatian opera, including soloists, the HRT Choir, and maestro Mladen Tarbuk (HRT, 2017).
 To celebrate its 80th anniversary, a monography on the work of the orchestra was published alongside a double-album including recordings of chief conductors Milan Horvat, Krešimir Šipuš, Josef Daniel, Pavle Dešpalj, Vladimir Kranjčević, Oskar Danon, Uroš Lajovic and Nikša Bareza.

-The Orchestra had received the award Judita at the 59th Split Summer Festival (2013.).
+The Croatian Radiotelevision Symphony Orchestra won a Judita award at the 59th Split Summer (2013).